Delivering Ribonucleic Acid Vaccines Using Nanoparticles

 Publications, Presentations, and Patents

-Fischer, Nicholas O. "Tailoring HDL mimetics for vaccine applications."
-In UC Davis College of Biological Sciences Biophysics Graduate Group Seminar Series.
-2020.
+Fischer, Nicholas 2020.
+"Tailoring HDL Mimetics for Vaccine Applications."
+University of California Davis College of Biological Sciences.
+Invited Presentation.
+Biophysics Graduate Group Seminar.
+Davis, CA. Nov 3, 2020.